Amfissa: Hellenistic era

 The Amphissians managed to rebuild their town and give to it its former power, but in 322 BC it was sieged by Alexander of Aetolia.
 In 279 BC, four hundred Amphissian hoplites joined the Greek forces which defended Delphi against the Gauls.
 Later, the Amphissians and the Aetolians tightened their old affiliation, and in 250 BC, Amphissa joined the Aetolian League as friend and relative of the Aetolians.
-In 245 BC, Aratus, the strategos of the Achaean League, attacked and damaged Amphissa, but the two leagues allied with the Roman general Titus Quinctius Flamininus against Philip V of Macedon, and after their win over the Macedonian king, Titus proclaimed Amphissa, among other cities, as an independent and tax-exempt polis, capital of Ozolian Locris, with its own Boule, Ecclesia and coins.
+In 245 BC, Aratus, the strategos of the Achaean League, attacked and damaged Amphissa, but the Aetolian league allied with the Roman general Titus Quinctius Flamininus against Philip V of Macedon, and after their win over the Macedonian king at the Battle of Cynoscephalae (197 BC), Titus proclaimed Amphissa, among other cities, as an independent and tax-exempt polis, capital of Ozolian Locris, with its own Boule, Ecclesia and coins.
 But when the Aetolians realised that Rome was to rule the Greek cities and asked Antiochus III the Great of Syria for help, the Roman general Manius Acilius Glabrio seized Lamia and advanced to Amphissa, where he conquered the Crissaean plain and besieged the town in 190 BC.

 The Amphissians, being confident for the power of their acropolis and their walls, defended the city, but the fall of Amphissa to the superior forces of the Romans was likely to happen.
 Then, Manius Acilius was replaced by Lucius Cornelius Scipio Asiaticus, and the people of Amphissa ran into the acropolis.
 Athenian deputies intervened and prevented Amphissa from the siege, achieving a truce between the two sides.

 View of the medieval castle ("Orias").

+In the period between 174 and 160 BC, Amphissa had been damaged several times during the hostilities which took place between the pro-Roman Aetolians and the nationalists of the town.